azagniotov/stubby4j/README.md

  -s,--stubs <arg>             Port for stub portal.
 Defaults to 8882.
  -t,--tls <arg>               Port for TLS connection.
 Defaults to 7443.
  -v,--version                 Prints out to console stubby version.
- -w,--watch                   Periodically scans for changes in last
+ -w,--watch <arg>             Periodically scans for changes in last
                               modification date of the main YAML and referenced external files (if any).
 The flag can accept an optional arg value which is